I Am So Grateful for God’s Love

 When I first started this ministry, the Lord encouraged me to be real.

-I have experienced tremendous healing as a result of doing the conference calls the past 10 years.
-The work of the Holy Spirit, self-examination, and a safe community in which to share are the most important elements for true healing and the ability to break dysfunctional unhealthy behavior.
+When I am open and transparent with all of you, it gives you permission to share from your heart too.
+I have experienced tremendous healing as a result of doing these conference calls for the past 11 years.
+The work of the Holy Spirit, self-examination, and a safe community in which to share are the most important elements for true healing and the ability to break dysfunctional patterns and spiritual strongholds.
+This group gives me the courage to keep stepping out.

 You’re only as sick as your secrets.